 Help reducing the spread of the virus

-- Wash your hands frequently with soap and water.
+- Wash your hands frequently with soap and water for at least 20 seconds.
 Or use hand sanitizers.

 - The Foreign Office of Sweden advice against travelling abroad.